AtMostafa/AtMostafa.github.io/_cv/data-analysis.md

 weight: 6
 ---

 I've spent a lot of time playing with data.
-It might not qualify as data science in that I haven't used machine/deep learning, rather I've coded pipelines to regroup, label and visualise raw.
+It might not qualify as data science in that I haven't used machine/deep learning, rather I've coded pipelines to regroup, label and visualise raw data.
 Proper visualisation of a noisy and complex database goes a long way in revealing the patterns or anomalies.

 My favourite tool used to be _Matlab_, but in the last few years, I switched to _Python_ and I could not be happier!